thomas4f/tilex.sh/README.md

 ```

 ## Credits
-Credits to [Peter.O](https://unix.stackexchange.com/a/14170) for hints on how to properly account for decorations.
+Credits to [Colin Keenan](https://unix.stackexchange.com/a/156349) for hints on how to properly account for decorations.